justinblin/spam-rnn/README.md

 # To Do
-Retrain RNN to make better, do something about the unbalaced dataset, maybe increase complexity of the model, add to website/resume
+Retrain RNN to make better, do something about the unbalaced dataset, maybe increase complexity of the model Add project to website/resume
+Allow bot to pm mods or kick spammers

 <br>